YitayalK/ethiopianmeddatawarehous/README.md

 ### **Task 1: Data Scraping and Collection Pipeline**
 - Scrape data from Telegram channels using the `telethon` library.
-- Store raw data in CSV files and a SQLite database.
+- Store raw data in CSV files and a PostgreSQL database.

 ### **Task 2: Data Cleaning and Transformation Pipeline**
 - Clean the scraped data using `pandas`.